lchen198/wypyplus/README.md

 **Design Tradeoffs**

 * To keep things minimal, WyPyPlus only supports a subset of markdown syntaxes.
 * To avoid depending on an external parser, WyPyPlus uses regular expresisons to match tags.
 It is not perfect, but farily useable.
-Since ^# can be either a headline or a comment in a code block, WyPyPlus inserts a space before # in code block.
 * WyPyPlus has no config file.
 You can't mis-configure it.
 If you really need something, just edit the source code.

 ## Install and Use